HaloHunter480/Modular-Probabilistic-AI-System-for-Options-Pricing/README.md

-# Latency Arbitrage Engine for Prediction Markets
+# Modular Probabilistic System for Options Pricing in Cryptocurrency Markets

 ⚠️ Research/educational project.
 Not financial advice or production-ready trading system.